Lesterpaintstheworld/terminal-velocity/actionable_tasks.md

 ## Immediate Tasks
 1. **Content Integration:** Begin integrating identified elements into the narrative structure, focusing on character development and thematic coherence.
+2. **Content Scope Analysis:** Review existing preparatory documents to identify content gaps related to character arcs and chapter frameworks.
+3. **Content Planning:** Create a structured outline that balances the coverage of all chapters and character perspectives.
+4. **Document Coordination:** Establish a system to track interdependencies between preparatory documents and final deliverables.
 2. **Address Quality Deviations:** Review and address the identified discrepancies in AI capabilities and character interactions to enhance narrative quality.
 3. **Enhance Ethical Considerations:** Ensure that ethical frameworks are consistently tied to character arcs and narrative progression throughout the story.
 3. **Documentation of Findings**: